Tobacco Growing Guide · Nicotiana tabacum & rustica

 Most seed buyers discover too late that the word "tobacco" covers a vast spectrum of plants with completely different leaf chemistry, curing requirements, growth habits, and end uses.
 A Virginia flue-cured leaf and a Nicotiana rustica Mapacho are both "tobacco" — but they are almost nothing alike to grow or use.

-This guide is the most comprehensive tobacco variety reference available for home growers and small-scale producers.
-We cover every major type in our collection of 220+ in-stock varieties, explain what makes each type unique, and give you everything you need to choose the right seeds for your goal.
+This guide covers every major type in our collection of 220+ in-stock varieties, explains what makes each type unique at the biochemical and agronomic level, and gives you everything you need to choose the right seeds for your goal — whether you are a first-time grower or an experienced producer.

 The Six Types